-Let’s face it, a gym membership is not within everyone’s budget, but don’t let that stop you from getting active.
+Let’s face it, there’s not much value in a gym membership right now, but don’t let that stop you from getting active.

 There are so many free exercise tools at your disposal – I bet you didn’t realise you could get fit for free.

 But first let’s look at the type of exercise we do:

 Cardiovascular exercise, such as walking or aerobics, is great for heart health, improving circulation, combating osteoporosis, improving sleep and reducing anxiety.

 Strength training uses resistance exercises to tone and strengthen muscles.
 The good news is, muscle tissue burns more calories at rest than body fat, so we want those muscles toned.

 It’s important to include both cardio and strength exercises in your weekly routine to keep your body in good shape.